-More specifically, Law 1876/1990 regulates mediation and arbitration.
-The resolution of collective labour disputes arising out of unsuccessful collective bargaining, strikes or lockouts can be effected through the Organisation for Mediation and Arbitration.
+More specifically, Law 1876/1990 as amended and in force today, regulates mediation and arbitration.
+The resolution of collective labour disputes arising out of unsuccessful collective bargaining, strikes or lockouts can be affected through the Organisation for Mediation and Arbitration.
 This organisation is an autonomous public legal entity and is constituted by a number of independent mediators/ arbitrators.
 Prior to the submission of a dispute to mediation/ arbitration, a summary procedure of reconciliation is provided by law.
 If the reconciliation procedure fails, then the parties may resort to mediation.